blackpanther011/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown - changes a file ownership. touch - creates a file (empty). chmod u+x - it adds executive permission to a file. chmod ug+x,o+r - adds execute permission to the owner and the group owner, and read permission to other users, to the file.
+chown - changes a file ownership. touch - creates a file (empty). chmod u+x - it adds executive permission to a file. chmod ug+x,o+r - adds execute permission to the owner and the group owner, and read permission to other users, to the file. chmod ugo+x - adds executive permission to the owner, the group user and other user of the file .